 - Vietnam’s mobile market is still growing, but at a more modest rate than a few years back;

-- by 2015, although the 3G network rollout had been effective, subscriber numbers were substantially lower than expected;
+- although the 3G network rollout had been successfully implemented, subscriber numbers were substantially lower than expected;

-- the regulator had authorised operators to launch trial 4G/LTE networks;
+- the regulator had authorised operators to launch trial 4G/LTE networks and that was happening;

-- the MIC prepared to licence 4G/LTE services in 2016;
+- the MIC was preparing to licence 4G/LTE services in 2016 with operators expecting to launch 4G in early 2017;

-- Viettel was continuing to expand its overseas ventures, with ambitious plans announced.
+- Viettel was continuing to expand its overseas ventures, with some ambitious plans announced.

 Companies mentioned in this report: